DanilMan/CMPM163Labs/README.md

 ![](lab6/unitylab6.jpg)
 #### ii.
 Definitions:
 Point light: Sends light out in all directions equally within its radius.

-Spotlight: Sends light out in a cone-shaped reigion from its constrained angle.
+Spotlight: Sends light out in a cone-shaped region from its constrained angle.

 Directional light: Simulates sunlight like light, infinitely far away, that light up the scene from a specific angle.

 Area light: Defined by a rectangular space, the light is emitted in all directions across its surface, from one side of the rectangle.
 #### iii.
 Real object: